Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 If you happen to live on the south side, you can also check out Pom Pom Play Café, which is especially aimed at toddlers (recommended age up to 7).

 Edmonton has some really great swimming pools for toddlers and young kids.
 Our favorite is the pool at Clareview Recreation Centre, which has a lazy river, large waterslide, and diving boards up to 5 meters.
 There’s also a decent indoor playground on site.

-In summer, outdoor swimming pools in Edmonton include Mill Creek Outdoor Pool, Queen Elizabeth (Kinsmen) Outdoor Pool, Borden Park Outdoor Pool, Fred Broadstock Outdoor Pool, and Oliver Outdoor Pool.
+In summer, outdoor swimming pools in Edmonton include Mill Creek Outdoor Pool, Queen Elizabeth (Kinsmen) Outdoor Pool, Borden Park Natural Swimming Pool, Fred Broadstock Outdoor Pool, and Oliver Outdoor Pool.